Ariel-Agustin/Ariel-Agustin.github.io/_pages/about.md

 Brief Education
 ======
-I graduated from Howard Community College in the Spring of 2022 with an Associates Degree and I graduated from University of Maryland Baltimore County in the Spring of 2024 with a Bachelor's Degree in Geography and Environmental Studies and an Minor in Information Systems.
+I graduated from Howard Community College in the Spring of 2022 with an Associates Degree and I graduated from University of Maryland Baltimore County in the Spring of 2024 with a Bachelor's Degree in Geography and Environmental Studies and a Minor in Information Systems.